Siyamalajeyaraj/AI-Smart-Animal-Crossing-Alert-System/README.md

-# AI-Smart-Animal-Crossing-Alert-System
+# 🧠 AI Smart Animal Crossing Alert System

-This project is an AI-powered safety system designed to detect animals on roads using YOLOv8 computer vision and provide instant audio alerts to drivers.
-It helps prevent collisions, especially in rural and wildlife-crossing areas, by identifying animals in real-time from video or webcam feeds.
+This app detects animals crossing roads using AI (YOLOv8) and shows alerts to drivers through a live dashboard.

 ## 🚀 How to Run